bright/new-www/content/blog/top-trends-in-healthtech.md

 Read our blog post to explore the [differences between native and hybrid app development](/blog/native-app-development-vs-cross-platform/).

-## Feeling excited about 2025 in HealthTech?
+## Feeling excited about any particular trend in healthcare software?

+These are top healthcare technology trends that might shape the future of HealthTech.
 2025, we are ready for you!